 Somerset Dam is a mass concrete dam.
 Such dams can withstand limited overtopping without damage.
 Failure of such structures is rare but when they do occur, they occur suddenly without warning, creating very severe and destructive flood waves.
-Although Somerset Dam is overtopped by an event with a 1 in 5,000 AEP, it is expected that the dam could withstand at least 2.2 metres of overtopping without failure, provided all radial gates are fully open.
-This equates to an event centred on the Somerset Dam catchment with a 1 in 20,000 AEP.
+Although Somerset Dam is overtopped by a 1 in 10000 year Annual Exceedence Probability event, it is expected that the dam could withstand at least 1.5 metres of overtopping without failure.
+This equates to a 1 in 100000 year Annual Exceedence Probability event.

-Extreme Floods and Closely Spaced Large Floods
+3.3 Extreme Floods and Closely Spaced Large Floods